-Chronic Toxicity/ Oncogenicity Studies
+Chronic Toxicity / Oncogenicity Studies

 Mouse study.
-CD-1 mice were administered glyphosate in the diet at concentrations of 0, 1000, 5000, or 30,000 ppm for a period of 24 months (Knezevich, 1983).
-Total body weight gain in males was reduced at the end of the study (~26% below control) at the highest dosage tested.
+CD-1 mice were administered glyphosate in the diet at concentrations of 0, 1000, was reduced at the end of the study (~26% below control) at the highest dose tested.
 Also in males, increased incidences of liver hypertrophy and necrosis were observed microscopically at the high-dose level.
-An apparent increase in the occurrence of epithelial hyperplasia (slight-tomild) of the urinary bladder in mid- and high-dose males was not considered treatment related because the incidence and severity of this lesion, common to the strain of animals used, showed no correlation with dosage.
-The NOAEL for chronic toxicity effects was 5000 ppm (885 mg/kg body wt/day) based on the effects on body weight and liver histology.
-In males, a small number of benign renal tubular adenomas were present in control and treated groups, but the incidences in treated groups were not significantly different by pairwise comparison to concurrent controls or by a trend test and were within the historical control range.
-Also, no related preneoplastic lesions were observed.
-Based on a weight-of-evidence evaluation, no treatment-related adenomas occurred.
+An apparent increase in the occurrence of epithelial hyperplasia (slight-to-mild) of the urinary bladder in mid- and high-dose males was not considered treatment-related because the incidence and severity of this lesion, common to the strain of animals used, showed no correlation with dose.
+The weight and liver histology.
+The incidences of renal tubular adenomas in males was 1, 0, 1, or 3 in the control, low-, mid-, and high-dose groups, respectively.
+No related preneoplastic lesions were observed.
+The incidence in high-dose males was not significantly different by pair-wise comparison to concurrent controls or by a trend test, and were within the historical control range.
+Based on a weightof-evidence evaluation, the adenomas are not considered to be treatment-related.
 This conclusion was also reached by the U.S. EPA and an independent group of pathologists and biometricians under the auspices of U.S. EPA's Scientific Advisory Panel (SAP) (U.S. EPA, 1992a).
 The WHO (1994a) has also concluded that glyphosate did not produce an oncogenic response in this study.
-Accordingly, glyphosate is concluded to be noncarcinogenic in the mouse.
+Accordingly, glyphosate is concluded to be non-carcinogenic in the mouse.